-- 11.1.
-The media engagement approach is guided by the NCSF, which is a five-year framework for the Seventh Administration. - 11.2.
-As such, its content centres on the priorities of government as outlined in the MTDP, which is based on the current protocols of the Seventh Administration. - 11.3.
-While many interactions with the media do take place, augmented by the work of spokespersons and other communications platforms, there is significant scope for a more curated interaction with the media, especially on progress on core societal issues.
-These core issues identified by Cabinet and endorsed by public opinion research on the mood of the nation, should serve as an important guide to the issues that the country is most concerned about. - 11.4.
-Considerations for the communication cycle should be that there is a standing fortnightly post-Cabinet media briefing as well as regular media briefings to update on government's key priority issues during the non-Cabinet week cycle. - 11.5.
-The cycle will be replicated in provinces with briefings on executive meetings and national priorities.
+- 11.1 The media engagement approach is guided by the National Strategic Communications Framework (NCSF) of government, which in its current iteration, is a five-year framework for the 7th Administrative term. - 11.2 As such, its content centers on the Priorities of Government as outlined in the Medium-Term Development Plan (MTDP) which itself derives initially from the current protocols of the 7th Administration. - 11.3 While many interactions with the media do take place, augmented by the work of Spokespersons and other communications platforms, there is significant scope for a more curated interaction with the media especially on progress on core societal issues.
+These core issues identified by Cabinet and endorsed by public opinion research on the mood of the Nation, should serve as an important guide as to the issues which the country is most concerned about. - 11.4 Considerations for the communication cycle should be that there is a standing biweekly media briefing post the sitting of Cabinet as well as regular update media briefings on key priority issues of government during the non-Cabinet week cycle. - 11.5 The cycle will be replicated in provinces with briefings on executive meetings and national priorities.
 Provinces will host monthly EXCO or clustered media briefings.
 The inland provinces will brief on Monday, Tuesday and Wednesday.
-Coastal provinces to brief on Friday, Saturday and Sunday. - 11.6.
-The non-Cabinet weekly cycle will be informed by the Rapid Response mid- to long-term issues that are sustained in the communication environment as well as crisis issues or issues emanating from the national and provincial communication planning meetings.
-Rapid Response will be guided by holding statements issued by the GCIS until the department concerned issues its statement. - 11.7.
-In some cases, ministries, with the support and counsel of the GCIS, could consider alternative platforms to those of the traditional media briefing.
-For instance, well-curated, themed public webinars and panel discussions with appropriate issues specialist and experts, even at a technical level, have proven to attract huge virtual audiences.
-Many, given the currency of the issue, also secure live TV broadcasting, which significantly enhances the reach of communication. - 11.8.
-Consideration can also be given to the model where a roundtable or panel discussion, including various partners and stakeholders, takes place.
-In such a session, the priority expert or other social partners could present parts of the thematic area (burning issue) relevant to the discussion. - 11.9.
-The variation also allows for areas where specific, detailed, issue briefings by a line Minister or Deputy Minister, can be recommended.
-There should also be the scope for issue specialists, be these DGs or DDGs, to undertake communications activities on major items. - 11.10.
-As part of positioning South Africa internationally, the following approach is proposed: Consistency in the biweekly media briefing by the DIRCO, which will lead a biweekly media engagement on international matters. - 11.11.
-Centralised coordination of media engagement platforms for outgoing and incoming state visits, international conferences and regional summits in partnership with Brand SA, The Presidency and the DIRCO.
+Coastal provinces to brief on Friday, Saturday and Sunday. - 11.6 The non-Cabinet weekly cycle will be informed by the Rapid Response mid- to long term issues that are sustained in the communication environment as well as crisis issues or issues emanating from the national and provincial communication planning meetings.
+Rapid Response will be guided by holding statements issued by GCIS until the department concerned issues its statement. - 11.7 In some cases, Ministries, with the support and counsel of the GCIS, could consider alternative platforms to those of the traditional media briefing.
+For instance, well-curated, themed Public Webinars and Panel Discussions with appropriate issues specialist and experts, even at a technical level, have proven to attract huge virtual audiences.
+Many, given the currency of the issue, also secure live television broadcasting which significantly enhances the reach of communication. - 11.8 Consideration can also be given to the model where a Round Table or Panel Discussion, including various partners and stakeholders takes place; in such a session the priority expert or other social partners could present parts of the thematic area (burning issue) relevant to the discussion. - 11.9 The variation also allows for areas where specific, detailed, issue briefings by a line Minister or Deputy Minister, can be recommended.
+There should also be the

+- scope for issue specialists, be these Directors-General or Deputy Directors-General to undertake communications activities on major items. - 11.10 As part of positioning South Africa internationally the following approach is proposed: consistency in the bi-weekly media briefing by the Department of International Relations.
+DIRCO will lead a bi-weekly media engagement on international matters. - 11.11 Centralized coordination of media engagement platforms for outgoing and incoming state visits, international conferences and regional summits in partnership with Brand SA, Presidency and DIRCO.

-12. COORDINATION FOCUS AND STRUCTURES/FORUMS AT ALL SPHERES
+12 COORDINATION FOCUS AND STRUCTURES / FORUMS AT ALL SPHERES